 1. What Is A VI, Or Vegetation Index?

 You should know that vegetation’s spectral reflectance across different bands measured by the sensor serves as an indicator of the presence of plants or trees and their overall state.
 So, VI is a mathematical combination of two or more such spectral bands that enhances the contrast between vegetation (having high reflectance) and bare soil, manmade structures, etc. as well as quantifies plant’s characteristics, such as biomass, vigor, density, etc.

 There are over a hundred indices for vegetation analysis; to learn more, check the Index Database.

 2. What Is NDVI In Remote Sensing?

 The Normalized Difference Vegetation Index is a simple indicator of photosynthetically active biomass or, in layman’s terms, a calculation of vegetation health.
-In EOS Crop Monitoring, a cloud-free NDVI is also available.
+In EOSDA Crop Monitoring, a cloud-free NDVI is also available.

 3. What Does NDVI Show?